How does a line of credit work?

 An unsecured line of credit for individuals (as opposed to businesses) is called a personal line of credit.
 It has become a popular choice among the growing numbers of Americans who find themselves facing big expenses with no emergency savings to fall back on.

-A recent report from the Federal Reserve found that around 40% of consumers have no way to cover an urgent and unexpected $400 cost.
-About a quarter of U.S. adults have gone without some form of medical care because they couldn't afford to pay, the Fed reported.
+The latest report from the Federal Reserve on the economic well-being of Americans found that around 32% of consumers have no way to cover an urgent and unexpected $400 cost.
+In addition, 24% of adults reported going without some form of medical care because they could not pay for it.

 Should you apply for a line of credit?